Vincent Barry: Early life and education

-Barry was born in Sunday's Well, Cork.
+Vincent Christoper Barry was born on 17 May 1908 to Agnes (née Stack) and James Barry, an Assistant Superintendent telegraphist in the post office in Sunday's Well, Cork.
 He was the youngest of 11 children.

-After secondary school in the North Monastery he earned a scholarship to University College Dublin (UCD) where he obtained a first class honours degree in organic chemistry.
-After graduation, Barry moved to NUI Galway where he worked under Professor Thomas Dillon.
+After secondary school in the North Monastery he earned a scholarship to University College Dublin (UCD) where in 1928 he obtained a first class honours degree in organic chemistry, placing first in his class.